Parameter#

 Parameter Data for Higher Dimensions#

 A parameter may have several dimensions.
-For the current maximum number of permitted dimensions, see Dimensions in the GAMS documentation.
+GAMSPy parameters can have up to 20 dimensions.
 The list oriented data initialization through the parameter statement can be easily extended to data of higher dimensionality.
-The label that appears in the one-dimensional case is replaced by a label tuple for higher dimensions.
-Just like in the case of Multi-Dimensional Sets, the elements in the \(n\)-tuple can be created using simple data frames or tuples in a pandas MultiIndex object.
+The label that appears in the one-dimensional case is replaced by a tuple of labels for higher dimensions.
+Just like in the case of Multi-Dimensional Sets, the elements in the \(n\)-tuple can be created using various Python structures:

 from gamspy import Container, Set, Parameter